luislopez66/proj2/README.md

-# proj2
-# Rummy Game in Java
+# proj2: Rummy Game in Java

-Rumy game implemented in Java
+Rummy game implemented in Java